Prescription and Over-the-Counter Drug Abuse and Misuse

 Prescription and over the counter drug abuse has become an area of concern in Indiana and the United States.
 Many students use prescription drugs properly, but nearly one in five teens reports abusing them to get high.
-By their sophomore year in college, about half of all students have been offered the opportunity to abuse a prescription drug.
+Two-thirds of teens that report abuse of prescription medications are getting it from friends, family, and acquaintances.
 The Drug-Free Coalition of Tippecanoe County has initiatives in place to educate the community in an effort to reduce the misuse and limit youth access to RX and OTC drugs.

 Why do students abuse prescription drugs?

 - They are seeking psychological or physical pleasure

 - They do not understand the risks of taking drugs that were not prescribed specifically to them.
 They also fail to realize the danger of mixing prescription drugs with alcohol, other prescription drugs and illegal drugs.

 - It is easier to get prescription drugs than illegal drugs.